 On the other hand, what kills the smartness of Kingsman: The Golden Circle is a series of real-world intrusions that rupture the fantasy world the film exists in.
 One of these is that super-villain Julianne Moore’s hideout in the jungle comes with a theatre that has a billboard that is blatantly plugging distributor 20th Century Fox’s Captain Fantastic (2016) – seen not just once but on multiple occasions.
 Furthermore, all of the news bulletins we see throughout are presented by Fox News – a news channel that has become notorious for the degree of wholly biased spin it places on news to slant it to conservative America..
 The film is a principally British-made work and what kept dragging me back to the real world was the intrusion of this news channel that has a notoriety in the real world for the absurd degree of blatant bias they give to news.
 It is something that considerably ruptures the fantasy that the first film created for itself.

 Matthew Vaughn first appeared as a producer on several of Guy Ritchie’s early films before making his directorial debut with Layer Cake (2004), a British crime film in the Ritchie mould.
 He first gained genre attention here with the fine adaptation of Neil Gaiman’s Stardust (2007).
 This set Vaughn on a Hollywood career where he has made Kick-Ass (2010), also adapted from a Mark Millar comic-book, and X: First Class (2011).
-He has also acts as producer on other comic-book adapted properties such as Kick-Ass 2 (2013), X-Men: Days of the Future Past (2014) and Fantastic Four (2015), as well as Silent Night (2021).
+Vaughn has also acted as producer on other comic-book adapted properties such as Kick-Ass 2 (2013), X-Men: Days of the Future Past (2014) and Fantastic Four (2015), as well as Silent Night (2021).